KnowScratcher/QuakeCord/README.md

 ## Documentation

-All documentations, including but not limited to the README.md and wiki pages, are licensed under the **GNU Affero General Public License Version 3.0 or later (AGPL-3.0-or-later)**.
+All documentations, including but not limited to the README.md and wiki pages, are licensed under the **CC-BY-SA-4.0**.
-You can find the full text of this license in [LICENSE_DOCUMENTATION](LICENSE_DOCUMENTATION).
+You can find the full text of this license in [creativecommons.org](https://creativecommons.org/licenses/by-sa/4.0/)

 # Contribute
 ## Files